aaronengland/basketball_card_pricing_model/README.md

 ### 9.2 Limitations

-- The non-ML baseline outperforms the XGBoost model on every evaluation metric, indicating the model does not add value beyond simple lookups for this dataset.
+- The **non-ML baseline outperforms the XGBoost model on every evaluation metric**, indicating the model does not add value beyond simple lookups for this dataset.
 - 21.4% of test cards have no prior transaction history, leaving the model without card-specific pricing signal for these observations.
 - The log transformation and model architecture effectively cap predictions around $3,000, while actual prices reach $4 million.
 Extreme values are unrecoverable.
 - No hyperparameter tuning or feature selection was performed.